betterscientificsoftware/bssw.io/Articles/Blog/TheGreatMigration.md

 C code in the form of Python docstrings.
 This design facilitates in-line help within Python as well as Still completing migration of Python Doc strings to .rst files.

-### Other technology refreshes
+### Other refreshes completed or still in progress

-(add a sentence about LFS here)
-As part of this major migration effort, we also folded in a number of other technology updates.
+When making big changes, it is a good idea to combine as many of them together as possible rather than dribble out each over numerous releases.
+As part of the 3.0 beta release, the VisIt team also refreshed or plans to refresh
-We switched from .tar.gz file formats for our test data to 7z.
-This reduced the storage (and GitHib bandwidth) by almost half.
-We upgraded from VTK-6 to VTK-8 and doing so involved also making a number of improvments to handling of GL, a key graphics technology critical to any visualization applications.
+* from VTK-6 to VTK-8
+  * This required also refreshing GL, a key graphics technology critical to any visualization application
-Finally, we updated our BSD 3-clause license verbiage to match GitHub's built-in license recognition.
-Still to make some remarks regarding
-- LFS
-- Travis-CI vs. Circle-CI
+  * There is a still a small backlog testing issues related to VTK-8 changes we are working to complete.
+* from `.tar.gz` to `.7z` for binary test data
+  * This reduced storage of test data by almost 50%
+  * Because `7z` isn't as ubiquitous as `.tar.gz` we've yet to switch to it for release binaries.
+* Commit hooks
+  * We have yet to convert several Subversion commit hooks to check things such as tabs, calls to abort(), file name case clashing to work in the new GitHub repo.
-- Nightly testing vs. CI vs. "hooks"
+* Nightly testing vs. CI testing

-Planning the migration took months mainly to make sure we'd position the project to optimize developer workflow using GitHub features.
-Executing the actual migration was only a matter of days.
+  * We opted for Circle-CI for our CI tests on GitHub and this presently involves just compilation testing
+  * We plan to refactor or test suite to define a subset suitable for CI testing

-Note that nightly testing is not subsumbed by GitHub CI services.
+  * Note that nightly testing is not subsumbed by GitHub CI services.
 That is because nightly testing involves compiling all of VisIt's dependencies, many of which are non-essential for CI, can take hours to run and generates about 1/4G of results data.
-So, when integrating CI

-Concluding paragraph goes here.
+* Web site and Testing Dashboard
+  * We plan to migrate these to GitHub as well but that will happen later this year.

+Most code teams find it necessary to engage in regular technology refresh activity often in response to changing development workflow.
+For example, in its 25+ year long history, the PETSc project has refreshed revision control systems on four separate occasions.
+Each of these changes was motivated by the growing set of distributed developers collaborating on PETSc.
+Technology refresh can represent a lot of work.
+Proper planning, prototyping and testing can help to make it go more smoothly.

 ### Footnotes
 - <sup>a</sup>Prior to that, it was hosted in a ClearCase repository private to LLNL.
 - <sup>b</sup>By *raw*, we mean there was no convenient web *front-end*.
 It was basic, ssh command-line access for developers and raw `https://` read-only access for users.

 ### Autho bios

+Mark Miller ...

 Holly Auten ....

-Mark Miller ...

 Guidance for author bio:
 - Length: 50-100 words (paragraph form).